NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/VSC-AgentMode_lin.md

 - building_project
 ---

-# What
+# What VSC Agent
-This will try to automatically (or semi-automatically) set up the Windows environment for our project.
+This will try to automatically (or semi-automatically) set up the Linux WSL environment for our project.
 It uses the Visual Studio Code **Copilot Agent**.

 I'm not sure how reliable this is.
 It worked for me after a lot of tweaking and adjusting the documentation.